ineedbots/iw5_bot_warfare/README.md

 - bots_play_target_other - a boolean value (0 or 1), whether or not if the bots will target claymores, killstreaks, etc.
 - bots_play_killstreak - a boolean value (0 or 1), whether or not if the bots will use killstreaks
 - bots_play_ads - a boolean value (0 or 1), whether or not if the bots will ads
+- bots_play_aim a boolean value (0 or 1), wether or not if the bots can aim

 ---